mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 --- abstract

 Secure transport protocols often consist of three logically distinct components: transport, control (handshake), and record protection.
-Protocols such as TLS couple these pieces for ease of implementation and specification.
-Others, such as QUIC, define a cleaner separation of concerns, wherein TLS is used as the control logic that negotiates secrets and QUIC uses those secrets for packet protection.
-This separation is also increasingly relevant as cryptographic session resumption mechanisms increase in use.
+This separation leads to modular protocol design and implementation.
+It is also increasingly common as cryptographic session resumption mechanisms increase in use.
 While cryptographic context and endpoint capabilities need to be be known before encrypted application data can be sent, there is otherwise no technical constraint that the cryptographic handshake must be performed on the same transport connection.
-This document recommends a logical separation the transport, control, and record implementations of transport protocols.
+This document recommends a logical separation between transport, control, and record components of transport protocols.
+We compare existing protocols such as Transport Layer Security, QUIC, and IKEv2+ESP in the context of this logical separation.

 --- middle